Rudxain/ideas/software/Triple-lang/README.md

 - Statically-typed, partially strong, with basic type-inference
 - Only supports structural typing, like Go
 - Opt-in effects-system (like Koka and Eff)
+- **Functions don't exist**, only "subroutines" (I love that Ada makes a distinction between both)
 - It's honest about abstractions (intentionally "[leaky](https://en.wikipedia.org/wiki/Leaky_abstraction)")
+- Only supports arbitrary-fixed-precision binary integers and [IEEE-754](https://en.wikipedia.org/wiki/IEEE_754) floats
-- Has built-in operators, because they are common among CPUs.
+- Has built-in arithmetic and bit-wise operators for ints, because they are common among CPUs.
-- Only supports fixed-precision "generic" (arbitrary) binary integers and [IEEE-754](https://en.wikipedia.org/wiki/IEEE_754) floats
+- Its `std` provides many IEEE-754 functions (`sin`, `tan`, `log`, `sqrt`), as Zogah doesn't care about floats and Ramsy is too strict about determinism.
 - Default number-literal radix is decimal, but powers of 2 are supported.
 - It's safe by default (opt-in `unsafe`ty)
 - Has move semantics (because I love the [type-state](https://cliffle.com/blog/rust-typestate) pattern and [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization))